 It wasn’t just employers who had negative attitudes.

 “I went to the job centre and they really patronised me.
 They asked, ‘what benefits are you after?’
 It was so frustrating.

 Everywhere she went, Lucy faced barriers.
 She was written off.
 And you won’t be surprised that it started to take its toll.

 “I had put myself in debt to get a good education, but it was all for nothing.
 I felt worthless.
 I ended up with depression.”

 You helped Lucy find hope again

 You have supported Lucy as she found a way out of despair.
 She got in touch with our employment support services, which your gifts help to fund.

 Zaid, one of our Employment Advisers, reached out to Lucy on the phone.
 It was a stark contrast to how she had been treated before.

 “Zaid genuinely cared about my success.
 He was encouraging and he kept saying, ‘I believe you can do this.
 You’re well educated’.
-With Zaid, it wasn’t about my disability.
+With Zaid, it wasn’t about my impairment.
 He was only interested in my skills and my experience.
 It was all about my future.”